-Fat intake at minimum is 25-35% of total calories intake (and can get even higher).
+Fat intake at a minimum is 25-35% of total calorie intake (and can get even higher).

-Whatever calories are remaining after protein and fat is set is given to carbs (4kcals per 1g).
+Whatever calories are remaining after protein and fat are set is given to carbs (4kcals per 1g).

 Let’s create a scenario and bring this home: